jonesor/compadreDB/COMADRE-UserGuide/COMADRE-UserGuide.md

 ##### Possible values:

-* `prop` -	Propagule (seed).
-This applies to every stage defined by the author as seed bank or seed.
-Users are encouraged to carefully examine matrices with these stages and to implement the appropriate calculations to avoid a spurious additional year being added when no seedbank exists in the study species, as explained by Caswell (2001, p.
+* `prop` -	Propagule.
+This applies to every stage defined by the author as a spore-like stage.
+Users are encouraged to carefully examine matrices with these stages and to implement the appropriate calculations to avoid a spurious additional year being added when no additional gap-years exists in the study species, as explained by Caswell (2001, p.
 60).

 * `active` - This includes stages that can neither be placed in the  `prop` nor  `dorm` (see below) stages.

-* `dorm` -	A stage that is vegetatively dormant after having germinated and becoming established.
+* `dorm` -	A stage that is dormant after having been born and established.

 -----------------------------------------------